 In response to the global COVID-19 pandemic, Acticor Biotech proposed using glenzocimab to treat acute respiratory distress syndrome (ARDS) in SARS-Cov-2 infected patients, in the context of a phase 2 clinical study (GARDEN NCT04659109).

-The scientific rationale was to limit the contribution of platelets to uncontrolled pulmonary inflammation and prevent the secondary effect of a pro-trombotic environment without inducing bleeding.
+The scientific rationale was to limit the contribution of platelets to uncontrolled pulmonary inflammation and prevent the secondary effect of a pro-thrombotic environment without inducing bleeding.

-- The safety data analysis confirmed the good tolerability of glenzocimab administered at a daily dose of 1000 mg for three consecutive days
+- The safety data analysis confirmed the good tolerability of glenzocimab administered at a daily dose of 1000 mg for three consecutive days, despite concomitant treatment with heparins in all patients.

 - No difference was shown for the primary efficacy endpoint of progression from moderate to severe respiratory distress between glenzocimab and the placebo, both administered in conjunction with the standard of care.